In recent years, auricular therapy has been highly developed and is widely used in clinical practice.

 - Overweight and obesity.

-Even if stimulating ear points don’t magically melt away our body fat, it will certainly help us control our appetite, reduce water retention, and get rid of toxins.
+Even if stimulating ear points don’t magically melt away our body fat, it will undoubtedly help us control our appetite, reduce water retention, and get rid of toxins.

 In addition, it is a safe method, easy to apply; it can be combined with any other therapeutic approach and has no drug interactions.